terra-hq/wysiwyg/readme/blocks/Lists.md

 ## Editable options

+### number-font

+This property is used to determine the font of the numbers in ordered lists.
+If we want it to be the same as li items (font-styles), we don't have to specify anything.

+The number-font property accepts the text-related styling options listed [here](../properties/Font.md).

 ### first-number-width

 This property is used to determine the width of the numbers in ordered lists, allowing for proper spacing to accommodate their size.